Amaurosis Fugax Symptoms, Treatment, and Diagnosis

 Treatment can only begin after the underlying reason has been discovered.

-If a risk of stroke is identified (due to high cholesterol levels or blood clots), some immediate treatments can be applied in order to reduce the chances of stroke.
 When a clot gets stuck inside a blood vessel-related to the brain, there is a stoppage of blood flow, giving rise to stroke.
 However, certain measures can be taken such as-

 1. Consuming blood thinners (prolong the time of coagulation of blood).
 For example- aspirin or warfarin.